Federated Learning using Smart Contracts on Blockchains, based on Reward Driven Approach: Blockchain for federated communication

-In the previous sections, smart contracts have been described as a way of executing turing complete programs on blockchains.
-Ethereum smart contracts have a concept of events, which are essentially simple and cheap method of emitting a broadcast message to all the nodes, with defined parameters.
-Events are not considered as a state change on blockchain, hence they consume very less gas price\cite{pierro2019influence}, in comparison to state change transactions on blockchain.
+In the previous sections, smart contracts have been described as a way of executing Turing complete programs on blockchains.
+Further, as referred in related work, Ethereum smart contracts also have a concept of events, which are generated after a transaction is mined on the Blockchain network.
+Events can carry additional information and parameters that can be used by subscribing applications.
 It is important to understand that events generated, when published by the participants or the federated server, would be a broadcast.
 Dynamically generated encryption keys, explained in earlier section would safeguard the privacy interest of the federated clients.
-Federated clients would have to listen to the agreed upon ethereum \textit{event} from a smart contract, in order to receive the event and take necessary actions, essentially making smart contracts a rudimentary \textit{pub-sub}\cite{o2007toward} channel of communication.
+Federated clients would have to listen to the agreed upon Ethereum \textit{event} from a smart contract, in order to receive the event and take necessary actions, essentially making smart contracts a primary \textit{pub-sub}\cite{o2007toward} channel of communication.

 In the current paper, smart contracts are proposed as a mechanism to maintain transparent, immutable records of \textbf{contributions}, which improvises (\textit{or degrades}) the global federated learning model.
 The computation to determine the contribution of individual in the federated learning round (\textit{described in subsequent section}) is performed off the blockchain, considering the resource and computation constraints.
-After the computation is completed, the records are published on blockchain, \textbf{anonymously}, for everyone to see.
+After the computation is completed, the records are published on blockchain, \textbf{anonymously}, for each participant to consume.
 This makes the contributions (and indirectly participants expense fees) transparent.
-The idea is to motivate the participants to be honest in the network, at-least to a certain extent.
+The transparency of contributions from each participant promotes an honest behavior on the network.